 What is Work Behaviour?

-Work behaviour is a behaviour that an employee posseses in the workplace and more formal than other sorts of human behaviour.
+Work behaviour is a behaviour that an employee possess in the workplace and more formal than other sorts of human behaviour.
 This varies by profession, with some being significantly more casual than others.
 A computer programmer, for example, would often have significantly more flexibility in their work behaviour than a lawyer.
 Wikipedia

 What are the types of work behaviour?